-ASH Fitness has no affiliations, interest, endorsements, or sponsorships with any of the organizations or clubs.
+\\American Specialty Health Fitness, Inc. (ASH Fitness) has no affiliations, interest, endorsements, or sponsorships with any of the organizations or clubs.
 Some clubs may require a fee to join.
 Such fees are not part of the Silver&Fit programs and will not be reimbursed by ASH Fitness.

-The Silver&Fit program is provided by American Specialty Health Fitness, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
-Silver&Fit, Silver&Fit Signature Series Classes, Silver&Fit Connected!, and Something for Everyone are trademarks of ASH.
+The Silver&Fit program is provided by ASH Fitness, a subsidiary of American Specialty Health Incorporated (ASH).
+Silver&Fit, Silver&Fit Signature Series Classes, FitnessCoach, Silver&Fit Connected!, and Something for Everyone are trademarks of ASH.
+Limitations, member fees, and restrictions may apply.
+Fitness center participation may vary by location and is subject to change.
+Kits and rewards are subject to change.

-Hearing services

-Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
+What you must pay when you get these services Services that are covered for you \Hearing services \$40 copay for each Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered and balance issues. as outpatient care when furnished by a physician, audiologist, or other qualified provider.

-- Routine Hearing Exams

-Limited to 1 visit(s) every year

-- Fitting-evaluation(s) for hearing aids

-Limited to 1 visit(s) every year
+Routine Hearing Exams Limited to 1 visit(s) every year

-- Hearing Aids

-Up to a \$1,000 credit for both ears every three years for hearing aids.

-Services do not count toward your maximum out-of-pocket amount.
+- Fitting-evaluation(s) for hearing aids Limited to 1 visit(s) every year - Hearing Aids Up to a \$1,000 credit for both ears combined every three years for hearing aids. - \Services do not count toward your maximum out-of-pocket amount

-\$40 copay for each Medicare-covered exam to diagnose and treat hearing and balance issues.
+Medicare-covered exam to diagnose and treat hearing